infomongo/infomongo.github.io/_posts/2017-07-24-the-other-kind-of-research.md

 ### An Illustrative Story

 I used to work for Local Matters, a company that built web sites for Yellow Page (directory) companies.
-We had some state-side customers, but most of clients were in Europe.
+We had some state-side customers, but most of our clients were in Europe.

 *(I got to go all kinds of places I never thought I’d visit, like Helsinki, Finland.
 Which was fun, and I totally recommend it.
 But that is a different story…)*